-The first step in thecategory management process is to define your category.
+The first step in the category management process is to define your category.

 How do you do that?
-Simply put, it comes down to putting yourself in your customer's’ shoes and looking at how they perceive a particular category.
+Simply put, it comes down to putting yourself in your customer's shoes and looking at how they perceive a particular category.
 Another way to define your category is to look at it and attempt to figure out the customer need that it would satisfy.

 Just to point it out here, defining your category is one of the hardest and most misunderstood steps of the whole category management process.

 That said, there is a valid reason behind doing it.
-It’s purpose is to help you to break your products and services down into smaller (and thus more manageable) groups.
+Its purpose is to help you to break your products and services down into smaller (and thus more manageable) groups.
 This category segmentation is also crucial since in doing it, you can develop what is known as a consumer decision tree.

 The consumer decision tree (CDT) is defined as “a graphical record that assists retailers to better understand consumer buying habits and the decision-making processes followed by individuals while shopping a Category”.
-You can also called it a “flow chart” since it charts the order in which your customers make their purchasing decision.
+You can also call it a “flow chart” since it charts the order in which your customers make their purchasing decision.

-For example, when making a decision around purchasing a cold beverage, your customer would look at price, factor in who they are buying it for (themselves or others) as well as the occasion.
+For example, when making a decision around purchasing a cold beverage, your customer would look at the price, factor in who they are buying it for (themselves or others) as well as the occasion.
 They’d also look at the packaging (size and UOM) as well as the actual product.
 Do they want a carbonated or non-carbonated drink?
-What flavor do they want?
+What flavour do they want?

 What makes a CDT even more challenging to develop is that a Category (cold soft drinks in this case) can have more than one.
 That’s because of consumer behaviour and the fact that no two shoppers are alike.
 For example, one customer might be driven by convenience and functionality.
-They would shop completely differently to another customer who is price sensitive.
+They would shop completely differently from another customer who is price sensitive.

 2. Category role